Climate Emergency Panels and Meetings

 Tuesday 12th November, Energy, how can we reduce the amount we use and generate energy cleanly?
 Climate Panel presentation – energy.
 (PDF, 6.85 MB)

 Tuesday 19th November.
 Transport, how can we reduce transport needs and air pollution?
-Presentation here
+Climate Panel Presentation – Transport (PDF, 6.85MB)

-Tuesday 26th November, Resources, how can we reduce the impact of the things we buy?
-Presentation here
+Tuesday 26th November.
+Resources, how can we reduce the impact of the things we buy?
+Presentation Climate Panel Presentation – Resources (PDF 6.85MB)

-Thursday 5th December – 7pm, Cheese and Grain, Frome.
-Frome Town Council and Sustainable Frome will be hosting a talk by Rob Hopkins, founder of the Transition movement.
-Rob will be discussing how we can create a better future following publication of his new book ‘From What Is to What If – unleashing power of imagination to create the future we want’.
-Book tickets here
+Thursday 5th December – Frome Town Council and Sustainable Frome hosted a talk by Rob Hopkins, founder of the Transition movement.
+Rob’s discussion focused on how we can create a better future, following publication of his new book ‘From What Is to What If – unleashing power of imagination to create the future we want’.

-Thursday 6th February: Talking to family and friends about Climate Change – Nikki Jones, 7pm, Town Hall, free
+Thursday 6th February: free workshop Talking to family and friends about Climate Change – Nikki Jones, 7pm, Town Hall

 Tuesday 18th February: Tree planting 500 whips at Birch Hill Lane